 The most important SOLAS requirement for a fire door is that it must close itself.
 In a real fire, people panic.
 They run through the door and forget to close it.
 If the door stays open, the fire barrier is useless.

-SOLAS states that all fire doors in main vertical zone bulkheads, galley boundaries, and stairway enclosures must be self-closing.
+SOLAS states that all fire doors in main vertical zone bulkheads, galley boundaries, and stairway enclosures must be self-closing.5

 - Closure Speed: The door cannot slam shut instantly (crushing fingers) or take forever to close.
-The standard acceptable time is usually between 10 seconds and 40 seconds.
+The standard acceptable time is usually between 10 seconds and 40 seconds7.

 Regulations for Magnetic Hold-Back Hooks

 You will often see doors held open with a hook or a magnet.
-SOLAS allows this, but only if the system is "fail-safe2."
+SOLAS allows this, but only if the system is "fail-safe".

 This means the door is held open by an electromagnet.
 If the fire alarm goes off, the power cuts, the magnet releases, and the door swings shut.
 You cannot use a simple mechanical hook or a door wedge.
 I often see inspectors issue fines for wooden wedges holding open fire doors.
 It is a major safety violation because a wooden wedge does not know when the fire alarm is ringing.